 You have to admire Borussia Dortmund.
 Not only do they play liquid football and hand youngsters a chance, but they also boast one of the most fruitful scouting networks in world football.

-Despite having their ranks pillaged on an almost annual basis, Dortmund have not yet slipped into anonymity, instead they have continued to produce batches of elite quality to rival the very best.
+Despite having their ranks pillaged on an almost annual basis, Dortmund have not yet slipped into anonymity, instead continuing to produce batches of elite quality to rival the very best.

 Some of the biggest transfer deals have involved BVB, though very rarely are the German club on the buying end, instead they have accrued some of the most lucrative fees in world football.
 They’ve managed to keep this business model sustainable by not then squandering the money on marquee signings or headline acts, but rather, shrewd — sometimes under the radar — investments.

 Of course, BVB are not immune to the odd slip-up here and there.
-Not all of their replacement signings have hit it off like Sancho.
+Not all of their replacement signings have hit it off as Sancho did.
 Here, we look at the judgment calls they’ve made after some of their recent big-money transfer sales.

 Sold: Sokratis Papastathopoulos to Arsenal (£17.6m)